Linaro/Connect/_pages/register.md

             class: btn-primary
 ---

 As a result of the Coronavirus, it is with great regret that we have decided to cancel the upcoming Linaro Connect which was due to be held on 23-27 March 2020 at the Corinthia Hotel in Budapest, Hungary.
-You can read the complete statement [here]().